 She shrugged like she didn’t care, but she was acting.
 “It’s Johnny Egnatius,” she said nervously.

 “Precisely,” Peekachu said, not at all satisfied.
 “Alright, Cricket.
 I want you to report to me every move that Johnny Egnatius makes.
 I’m sorry… I should say report every move by Johnny Electric and his henchmen.
 You know, Boris F. Zukoff, Sergei Poutine and Grigori Rasputin.
 I need your private cell phone number?”

 “Fucking give it to me!”

 She burped rudely, then belched.
 “It was the Chinese food last night,” Cricket blurted.
 She took out a pencil from her purse.
 She wrote her work number down on the back of a fortune cookie and handed it over to the detective.
-She did it quickly then slid anxiously toward the exit.
+She did it quickly, then slid anxiously toward the exit.

-She left the creepy room, got out of the police station, and rushed out to the parking lot where she got into her sporty white Mazda.
+She left the creepy room, got out of the police station, and rushed out to the parking lot where she got into the sporty white Mazda.
 She closed the door of her daddy’s new car.
 She was madder than hell.
 She was fuming.
 She sniffled from upset and sniffed feeling the come-down of a lifetime.
 Then she bawled her eyes out.
 Her makeup was running.
 Parked in the police station and crying madly inside the car.
 She pounded her fists on the steering wheel, then turned on the ignition and sped away.
 Her thoughts turned sober, but she was furious.
-Mad as hell.
+Mad as fuck.